 What is due diligence in real estate?

 As a first-time homebuyer, you’ve probably heard the phrase, “Use your due diligence.”
 What it means is that you should take caution — review documents, check your credit score, know your budget, shop the marketplace, and have some reasonable idea of what type of financing you qualify for — before buying a home.
 Purchasing real estate is a risky investment, so the onus is on you to do your homework beforehand.

-These are 5 of the common mistakes first-time homebuyers make and how to avoid them.
+Now that we’ve covered the basics, here are five common mistakes first-time homebuyers make and how to avoid them.

-Not starting the process early and getting pre-approved can throw a wrench in the homebuying process, Joe Parsons, branch manager with Caliber Home Loans in Dublin, Calif., said.
+Not starting the process early and getting pre-approved can throw a wrench in the homebuying process, said Joe Parsons, branch manager with Caliber Home Loans in Dublin, California.
 That’s because it’s incredibly useful for homebuyers to know how much home they can reasonably afford so they can adjust their expectations (and budget) accordingly.
 Another reason a pre-approval is valuable is because this gives prospective home buyers an opportunity to check their credit, one of the key factors that determines the terms and conditions of your loan.
 If you’re unsure of your credit standing, now’s the time to find out.
-You can view two of your credit scores, free of charge, on Credit.com.
+You can view two of your credit scores, free of charge and updated every 14 days, on Credit.com.